Hittite military oath: Description

 The text is in Old Hittite, with some scribal errors of the later copyists, and prescribes the oath to be taken by military commanders.
 More precisely, it describes a series of symbolic actions intended to represent the afflictions that should befall the oath-takers should they break their word.

 On one occasion, for example, women's clothing, a spindle and an arrow is brought before those swearing their allegiance.
 The arrow is broken, and they are told that should they break their oath, their weapons should likewise be broken, and they should be made women and given women's tasks.
 Then, a blind and deaf woman is brought before them, and they are told that if they break their word, they will be made blind and deaf women like this one.

 Then, a figurine of a person suffering from ascites is brought before them, and they are told that should they break their word, their bellies should swell with water, and the deities of the oath should eat their offspring (seed) within their bellies.

-The deities of the oath repeatedly invoked with the Akkado-Sumerian spelling NIŠ DINGIR (representing Hittite lengai-) are identified with the goddess of treaties Ishara and the moon god Kaskuh.
+The deities of the oath repeatedly invoked with the Akkado-Sumerian spelling NIŠ DINGIR (representing Hittite lengai-) are identified with the goddess of treaties Išḫara and the moon god Kušuḫ.

 To these similes, those swearing agree, saying "so be it".
 Oath-taking as conditional self-cursing in the event of oath-breaking is typical of other early Indo-European cultures.